satyamkruk07-lgtm/HAcknation/README.md

-# HackTrack
+# HackNation

-This is a Next.js application for the HackTrack hackathon event, built with Firebase and Genkit.
+This is a Next.js application for the HackNation hackathon event, built with Firebase and Genkit.

 ## Core Features